John Nesbitt

-John Nesbitt (August 23, 1910 – August 10, 1960) was an actor, narrator, announcer, producer and screenwriter.
+John Booth Nesbitt (August 23, 1910 – August 10, 1960) was an actor, narrator, announcer, producer and screenwriter.
 Nesbitt was best known as the narrator of the MGM series Passing Parade.

 Early years

-Nesbitt, born John Booth Nesbitt in Victoria, British Columbia, was a grandson of actor Edwin Booth.
-He attended Saint Mary's College of California and the University of California.
+Nesbitt, born John Booth Nesbitt on August 23, 1910, in Victoria, British Columbia, was a grandson of actor Edwin Booth.
+His father worked in British intelligence during most of Nesbitt's younger years, after which he worked as a lecturer on world topics.
+Eventually the father became a Unitarian minister, and the family moved to Alameda, California.
+Booth attended Saint Mary's College of California and the University of California.